SergeyMi37/isc-apptools/README.md

 ![](https://github.com/SergeyMi37/isc-apptools/blob/master/doc/favicon.ico)
 ## isc-apptools
-This solution allows saving the results of query execution (including JDBC / ODBC) to global arrays, sending results by e-mail in the form of archives of xls files, group work with products from different areas, and increasing security settings.
+This solution allows saving the results of query execution (including JDBC / ODBC) to global arrays, sending results by e-mail in the form of archives of xls files, generating a report of modified globals by journal, group work with products from different namespaces, and increasing security settings.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.